igor-kupczynski/help-me-share/README.md

 ## Style the container

-You need either to provide your own style or use one of the defaults.
+You need either to provide your own style or use a default.
 The defaults can be downloaded from the following locations:

 -   <https://raw.github.com/puszczyk/help-me-share/master/resources/public/css/hms.css>